PerttuHamalainen/MediaAI/README.md

 The 2022 edition of this course will be taught over a **three week period** from 01.02.-18.02.2022 by **Prof Perttu Hämäläinen** ([Twitter](https://twitter.com/perttu_h)), **Dr Christian Guckelsberger** ([Twitter](https://twitter.com/creativeEndvs)) and **Nam Hee Gordon Kim.** ([Twitter](https://twitter.com/NamHeeGordonKim)).
 Registeration through [Aalto's Mycourses system](https://mycourses.aalto.fi), specific inquiries to: perttu.hamalainen[at]aalto.fi (but check the info below first).

-### Materials

-The course is taught through:

-- Lectures
-- Software examples
-- Exercises that require you to modify the software examples to test your learning.
-We always try to provide both easy and advanced exercises to cater for different skill levels.
-Model solutions are provided for the easier ones, but some of the advanced exercises are left to the students to accomplish and can also become the final project.

-This is accompanied with individual and repeating **one-on-one tutoring sessions** that students will be invited to.
-Outside lectures and exercises, students can reach course staff through **Discord** (invitations will be send to registered students).

 ### Learning Goals

 The goal is for students to: